 - Check that antifreeze and windshield washer fluid are ready for colder temperatures.

-- Put good snow tires (the same type) on all four wheels, and be sure they are properly inflated.
+- Put good winter or snow tires (the same type) on all four wheels, and be sure they are properly inflated with sufficient tread depth.

 - Add winter items to your emergency kit: ice scraper/snow brush, shovel, non-clumping kitty litter or sand, warm clothing and boots, food and water, windshield washer fluid, candle and matches, blanket, non-freeze cleaner and paper towels to clean windshield and lights.